OpenRA/docs/api/dev/traits.md

+# Traits

-This documentation is aimed at modders and has been automatically generated for version `dev-20220913` of OpenRA.
+This documentation is aimed at modders and has been automatically generated for version `dev-20220915` of OpenRA.
 Please do not edit it directly, but instead add new `[Desc("String")]` tags to the source code.

 Listed below are all traits with their properties and their default values plus developer commentary.
 Related types with their possible values are listed [at the bottom](#related-value-types-enums).

-# Traits:

 ## OpenRA.Mods.Cnc.Traits